 We evaluate a Scenario in which we assume no incremental energy inventory under ESI, but otherwise keep all assumptions unchanged from the Central Case.
-We do not think this is a realistic scenario, but provide it as a means to better understand the impacts of ESI, independent of its effect on incentives to improve resource deliverability of energy in real-time.
+We do not expect that ESI would not incent any incremental fuel (recall, Section IV.A.1. demonstrated that ESI appears likely to incent incremental oil in the Central Cases), but provide it as a means to better understand the impacts of ESI, independent of its effect on incentives to improve resource deliverability of energy in real-time.

 Without incremental energy inventory, total payments are \$398, \$226 and \$40 million higher under ESI compared to the CMR Case.
-These impacts are largely driven by increased payments to DA energy, driven by FER payments.
-For example, in the Extended Case, the average FER price is \$3.55 per MWh in the Central Case, which increases to \$7.78 per MWh with no incremental fuel inventory, and increase of \$4.23 per MWh.
-Without incremental energy inventory, the number of ESI shortage hours increases substantially.
-For example, in the Frequent Case, there are 59 RER shortage hours in the Central Case but 111 RER shortage hours without incremental energy inventory.
+These higher consumer costs relative to the ESI Central Cases are largely driven by increased payments to DA energy, driven by FER payments.
+For example, in the Extended Case, the average FER price is \$3.55 per MWh in the Central Case, which increases to \$7.78 per MWh with no incremental fuel inventory, an increase of \$4.23 per MWh.
+Furthermore, there is not a significant decrease in energy prices, as occurs in the ESI Central Cases, because these ESI runs do not assume the design incents incremental fuel.